 Needless to say, this approach isn’t popular with everyone, such as those who fear getting a hard sell from the Worldpay rep (ever been to a timeshare presentation?) or just happen to prefer open and transparent pricing that they can peruse and compare on their own.

 Transaction fee: 2.75% depending on your volume

-But if you don’t mind dealing with a Worldpay rep over phone then this provider could prove to be a good choice for your business.
+But if you don’t mind dealing with a Worldpay rep over the phone, then this provider could prove a good choice for your business.

-Despite the lack of published information surrounding Worldpay charges, there are some things that we do know.
+Despite the lack of published information around Worldpay charges, there are some things that we know.
 First of all, the charges applied to in-store payments using a card terminal are different to the charges for online and telephone payments.
-This means that if you have multiple selling channels the charges you pay will depend on the type of transaction that you are processing.
+This means that if you have multiple selling channels, the charges you pay will depend on the type of transaction you are processing.

-Secondly we know that Worldpay does not commit to one specific rate and instead prefers to provide an offer based on the specific needs of your business.
-There are three options available:
+Secondly, we know that Worldpay does not commit to one specific rate and instead prefers to provide an offer based on the specific needs of your business.
+According to information that was previously public on Worldpay’s website, there are three options available:

 |Transaction fee||Fixed rate regardless of card|